Why Should You Elope in Hawaii?

 Hanalei Pier and Beach

 The Hanalei Pier and Beach is a peaceful area situated on the north shore of Kauai.
 The pier provides beautiful views of the nearby mountains, and the beach is a great place to relax and enjoy the weather.
 This is a beautiful location for pictures, as well as for watching the sunset.
-The pier and beach each require their own separate permits for pictures.
+The pier and beach each require their own separate permits for pictures, so I recommend sticking with just the beach area.

 Best Places to Elope in Oahu